HCL-Hbot/ros_social_robot_prototype/README.md

 # Platform IO setup for ubuntu

-step 1 : sudo apt install -y git cmake python3-pip step 2 : sudo apt install python3-venv
+1. sudo apt install -y git cmake python3-pip
+2. sudo apt install python3-venv
-step 3 : install the platform io extension: search this in the extension bar in VSstudio code (ctrl+P) -> "ext install platformio.platformio-ide"
+3. install the platform io extension: search this in the extension bar in VSstudio code (ctrl+P) -> "ext install platformio.platformio-ide"

 **NOTE** **&#9432;**
 To be able to flash to a MCU from platform IO, we need read and write access to the serial port.